thijsfranck/courageous-comets/docs/user-guide/getting-started.md

 ## Finding Your Way Around

-Let's say you've just joined the Python Discord server and you are interested in web development with Django.
-Let's use the search feature to find the most recent messages related to those topics.
+Let's say you've just joined a new server and you are interested in web development with Django.
+We'll use the search feature to find the most recent messages related to those topics.

 Type the following command in any channel: